Artificial Intelligence for the American People

 America’s decades-long leadership in AI research and development has resulted in cutting-edge, transformative technologies that are improving lives, growing innovative industries, empowering workers, and increasing national security.
 These successes are the result of a strong, long-term emphasis on visionary, competitive, and high-payoff fundamental research programs that advance the frontiers of AI.
 American R&D investments in AI are measured not only by the amount of our financial investment, but also in the quality and impact of the results.

+As part of the Nation’s AI Strategy, in February 2020 the President committed to doubling nondefense AI R&D over two years.
 These AI investments continue to emphasize the broad spectrum of challenges in AI, including core AI research, use-inspired and applied AI R&D, computer systems research in support of AI, and cyberinfrastructure and datasets needed for AI.
 Cross-disciplinary AI investments focus on the wide range of applications of importance to the nation, including science, medicine, communication, manufacturing, transportation, agriculture, and security.
+As described in the NITRD Supplement to the President’s FY2021 Budget and detailed on the NITRD AI R&D Investments dashboard.
 AI investments are prioritized in agency budgets and coordinated across the Federal government to leverage the efficiencies of shared interests, while also identifying and filling gaps in our investment portfolios.

 Our approach strengthens and leverages the unique and vibrant American R&D ecosystem, combining the strengths of government, academia, and industry.
 Special emphasis is placed on innovative public-private partnerships that accelerate AI discoveries.
 The result is a thriving R&D enterprise that maintains American leadership in AI technologies.